-FDA engaged in more than 3000 several thousand formal confidential exchanges with the European Medicines Agency in 2010.
-However, the legal requirements to develop regarding information sharing protocols are burdensome.
-The FDA has regulations in place that allow it to share certain information with foreign agencies that can protect confidential business information to the same extent as it is protected in the United States, although under no circumstances can the FDA share trade secrets.
+Information sharing with foreign regulators is critical to the FDA's ability to successfully accomplish its domestic mandate, and the FDA has a robust program of confidential exchanges with trusted foreign regulators.
+The FDA has confidentiality arrangements with approximately 50 different foreign counterpart agencies (listed on the FDA Website).
+For example, the FDA engaged in several thousand formal confidential exchanges with the European Medicines Agency in 2010.
+However, the legal requirements regarding information sharing protocols are burdensome.
+The FDA has regulations in place that allow it to share certain information with foreign agencies that can protect confidential information to the same extent as it is protected in the United States, although under no circumstances can the FDA share trade secrets.
 So information exchanges are possible, but require investment of time and resources to review materials to determine what can and cannot be shared and redact materials.
 This can be particularly wasteful when companies are submitting the same information to the FDA and foreign regulators, but the agencies are limited in how they can exchange it.